Using deep Residual Networks to search for galaxy-Ly{\alpha} emitter lens candidates based on spectroscopic-selection: Introduction

-Several galaxy-scale strong lens surveys have have been made with above spectroscopic-selection technique, such as the Sloan Lens ACS \citep[SLACS,][]{2006ApJ...638..703B, 2008ApJ...682..964B} survey, the Sloan WFC Edge-on Late-type Lens Survey \citep[SWELLS,] []{2011MNRAS.417.1601T}, the Baryon Oscillation Spectroscopic Survey (BOSS) Emission-Line Lens Survey \citep[BELLS,][]{2012ApJ...757...82B}, the SLACS for the Masses \citep[S4TM,][]{2015ApJ...803...71S} and the BELLS for the GALaxy-Ly$\alpha$ EmitteR sYstems \citep[BELLS GALLERY,][]{2016ApJ...833..264S} survey.
-These surveys have found more than one hundred galaxy-galaxy strong gravitational lenses and have generated numerous substantial studies about the structures, the formation and evolution of ETGs \citep{2006ApJ...649..599K, 2009ApJ...705.1099A, 2012ApJ...757...82B, 2015ApJ...803...71S}.
-Recently, using a similar technique, \cite{2017arXiv171101184M} have found a sample of 9 secure QSO-Galaxy lens candidates, presenting the potential application of the spectroscopic-selection technique in finding QSOs Lens.
-So far, this spectroscopic-selection technique is the most efficient method.
-However, the speed of the codes is not fast enough, especially in the coming age of the big data of astronomy.
+Several galaxy-scale strong lens surveys have been made with the above spectroscopic-selection technique, such as the Sloan Lens ACS Survey \citep[SLACS,][]{2006ApJ...638..703B, 2008ApJ...682..964B}, the Sloan WFC Edge-on Late-type Lens Survey \citep[SWELLS,] []{2011MNRAS.417.1601T}, the Baryon Oscillation Spectroscopic Survey (BOSS) Emission-Line Lens Survey \citep[BELLS,][]{2012ApJ...757...82B}, the SLACS for the Masses \citep[S4TM,][]{2015ApJ...803...71S} and the BELLS for the GALaxy-Ly$\alpha$ EmitteR sYstems Survey \citep[BELLS GALLERY,][]{2016ApJ...833..264S}.
+More than one hundred galaxy-galaxy strong gravitational lenses have been found in these surveys.
+A lot of significant works about the structures, formation and evolution of ETGs have been done with these lens systems \citep{2006ApJ...649..599K, 2009ApJ...705.1099A, 2012ApJ...757...82B, 2015ApJ...803...71S}.
+Recently, using a similar technique, \cite{2017arXiv171101184M} have found 9 secure QSO-Galaxy lens candidates, presenting the potential application of the spectroscopic-selection technique in QSO Lens searching.
+So far, this spectroscopic-selection technique is one of the most efficient methods.
+However, the speed of this traditional method is not fast enough, especially in the coming age of the big data in astronomy.